M4riaLoureiro/ethical-travel-recommender/README.md

 The pdf files exported from WikiVoyage can be found in the /data folder.
 For the processing of these pdf files, we have used marker-pdf, a library that requires some heavy gpu processing, so you can also find in the /data folder a pickle file with the pdf documents already preprocessed (docs_processed.pickle).

 ### Best practices

- Hybrid search: combining both text and vector search (at least evaluating it) (1 point) Document re-ranking (1 point)
+Hybrid search has been implemented to combine both text and vector search together, improving the retrieval system accuracy.
- User query rewriting (1 point)
-### Bonus points (not covered in the course)
- Deployment to the cloud (2 points)
- Up to 3 extra bonus points if you want to award for something extra (write in feedback for what)

 ## Repository Structure